KuzneY2K/fs-journal/notes/10-vue.md

 ^^ make sure to initialize state so that the previous data isnt staying for a bit

 elvis operator keeps stuff from being accessd if its null

+watchEffect(()=>{
+    attaches listeners to any piece of reactive data inside of its function

+    profileData.value = AppState.profile
+    that will keep a form populated for making edits to a profile })